tjtelan/tjtelan.github.io/content/blog/building-a-unix-shell-in-rust-part-2.md

 Great.
 Looks like that was easy.

 What we see here is me trying 2 commands: `123` and `test`.
 We see the command printed right back.
-(Printing a short prompt might make that more obvious… )
+(Printing a short prompt might make that more obvious)

 ### Parsing the input into tokens